Robo-Advisor

 For new investors, it can make sense to leave investment decisions up to the Robo-Advisor‘s algorithm.
 Once you have a higher account balance, it might make sense to switch to a premium service.

-For example, Betterment Premium offers all the perks of a regular Robo-Advisor but gives you access to certified financial planners, investment guidance, and keeps you on the right track.
+For example, Empower offers all the perks of a regular Robo-Advisor but gives you access to certified financial planners, and investment guidance, and keeps you on the right track.

 If you have complicated retirement accounts and aren’t as concerned about the fees, then hiring a full-time financial advisor might be your best move.